ryan-williams/sensors/README.md

 [![](https://cl.ly/77642052ea2c/Screen%20Shot%202018-11-21%20at%202.14.24%20PM.png)](https://boodoir.runsascoded.com)

-The sawtooths are where the heater turned on / ran.
+The sawteeth are where the heater turned on / ran.
 Can you see where someone took a shower? 😂

 ## Background